 Most Gothic artists focused on decorations for the incredible Gothic buildings that were constructed all across Europe at the time.

 Despite the copious amounts of innovations in Gothic architecture, the same can’t be said about painting.
-The exact time that the transition between Romanesque and Gothic painting happened remained therefore rather obscure.
+The exact time that the transition between Romanesque artists and Gothic art happened remained therefore rather obscure.

 In this article, you’ll discover some of the most famous Gothic artists in history, people who produced art during the dark years of the Middle Ages in Europe.